davestewart/davestewart-content/content/blog/nuxt/nuxt-auto-import/index.md

 ---
+date: 2024-05-21
 description: Understanding when to use and when to avoid the auto-import magic
-date: 2024-05-21
+summary: |
+  Digs into Nuxt 3's auto-import system to explain when it helps and when it hurts — covering IDE integration, file discoverability, and practical workarounds for the cases where the magic becomes a liability.
 tags:
   - nuxt
   - vue